mkorthof/pc-engines-apu/README.md

 ### Updated kernels for Voyage Linux (http://linux.voyage.hk)

-#### In case the steps below are too much trouble for you (and you trust me... ;) just execute the oneliner below to install the updated kernel.
+#### In case the steps below are too much trouble for you (and you trust me... ;) just execute the oneliner below to install the updated kernel package.

 Kernel 3.16.7-ckt9-voyage_16.0-2 (linux-image-3.16.7-ckt9-voyage_16.0-2_amd64.deb):
 <pre>